-How can manufacturers make sense of their data and return value from their projects?
+How can manufacturers make sense of their data and return value from data solutions?

-Last year, The Manufacturer hosted almost 100 executive decision makers at the Industrial Data Summit 'to discuss how best to take advantage of and leverage the power of digital technology'.
-To champion the advantages of data, analytics and machine learning, The Data Analysis Bureau partnered with Si2 and Hennik Edge to deliver a roundtable focused on helping industry teams navigate the opportunities and challenges presented by data.
+Last year, The Manufacturer hosted almost 100 executive decision makers at the Industrial Data Summit ‘to discuss how best to take advantage of data solutions and leverage the power of digital technology’.
+To champion the advantages of data, analytics and machine learning, The Data Analysis Bureau partnered with Si2 and Hennik Edge to deliver a roundtable focused on helping industry teams navigate the opportunities and challenges presented by data and respective solutions.

-Our aim was to help industry teams navigate from a business problem to a data solution, and equip manufacturers with a high level roadmap to apply to their own organisation to maximise the value of their data project.
-The feedback was fascinating and identified three critical steps to maximise the value of your data projects.
+Our aim was to help industry teams navigate from respective business problems to data solutions, and equip manufacturers with a high level roadmap to apply to their own organisation to maximise the value of their data project.
+The feedback was fascinating and identified three critical steps to maximise the value of your data solutions.

 1. Articulate the Business Problem